durdan/dd-sdlc-ai/README.md

 > Transform business requirements into comprehensive project documentation with AI-powered automation and enterprise-grade prompt management.

-**SDLC AI** is an open-source platform that automates the creation of software development life cycle documentation using advanced AI models.
+**SDLC Automation Platform** is an open-source platform that automates the creation of software development life cycle documentation using advanced AI models.
 Generate business analysis, functional specifications, technical documentation, and UX specifications in minutes with a powerful prompt management system.

 ## ✨ Key Features